 Shawn Nelson, who drove this Jeep for Dennison at one time, says he thinks it was a 1953 model.
 "The real bad thing was it sat outside all year long uncovered.
 It did have a half rag top on it which rotted away, and then it was left to the elements.
 The truck was restored from the ground up in I think 1987 by Buckeye Joint Vocational School but being left outside all those years didn't do it much good."

-After this photo was taken by Bob Christy, the Jeep was sold by the Department and later dismantled.
-See a closer photo of the large front pump platform (40K JPEG).
+Here's a closer look at the large front pump platform.
+After these photos were taken by Bob Christy, the Jeep was sold by the Department and later dismantled.

 The Jeepin' Wests in Pennsylvania added this CJ-3B fire engine to their Jeep collection.
 Melanie West says the Jeep was formerly in service in Ripley, Ohio.